hibbitts-design/docsify-open-course-starter-kit/README.md

     <img src="https://img.shields.io/badge/chat-on%20discord-7289DA.svg" alt="Docsify Discord Chat" />
 </a>

 > This is a starter kit to quickly create a Markdown-based open course site with the site generator [Docsify](https://docsify.js.org).
-Global navigation elements can be hidden for seamlessly embedding pages (i.e. into an LMS).
+Global navigation elements can be hidden for seamlessly embedding pages (i.e., into an LMS).
 Includes an optional "Edit this Page" link.

 📸 Docsify Open Course Screenshots
 ---